Sacramento Seat Belt Failure Injury Lawyer

 - Excessive Seat Belt Slack: Seat belts should be designed to fit around your body reasonably snuggly without excessive slack.
-When the seat belt allows too much slack, the body of a passenger or driver can be thrown backward or sideways causing the risk of serious injuries, such as impact with the glass or metal interior of the car door or windshield.
+When the seat belt allows too much slack, a passenger or driver's body can be thrown backward or sideways, causing the risk of serious injuries, such as impact with the glass or metal interior of the car door or windshield.

 - Defective Buckles: Vehicles have been identified as having defective buckles that do not fasten properly, so vehicle occupants are not properly restrained.
 This defect exposes vehicle occupants to the risk of vehicle ejection during a crash.